aionnetwork/aion-docs/README.md

 ## Suggestions

 If you want to make a suggestion to an article, create an [Issue](https://github.com/mohnjatthews/aion-docs/issues).
 If you want to create a completely new article, make a [Pull Request](https://github.com/mohnjatthews/aion-docs/pulls)!
-If you just want to show us some love, click the [Star :star:](https://github.com/mohnjatthews/aion_docs/stargazers) button!
+If you just want to show us some love, click the [star :star:](https://github.com/mohnjatthews/aion_docs/stargazers) button!

 ## Contributions